-Last week I wrote about Six School Holiday Art Activities using some of the free downloadable teacher resources here on the Teach Starter website.
+Last week I wrote about Six School Holiday Art Activities using some of the downloadable teacher resources here on the Teach Starter website.
 Why?
 Because elementary school teacher resources aren’t just for teachers!

 As a mom of three kids myself, the first item on that list of art and craft activities (Line Drawings) gave me an idea.

 While my kids love any form of paper or cardboard based art and craft, I thought it would be fun for us to create our own line drawing out in the beautiful winter’s sun.